Current News and Collaborations (last updated 2 July, 2008)

 Reng Patangko Thangmi songs online

 With support from the National Foundation for Development of Indigenous Nationalities (NFDIN), the Nepal Thami Society (NTS) has produced a cassette of eight Thangmi songs.
 Digital Himalaya is delighted to be the online home of this important audio collection.
-Please click here to visit the Reng Patangko songs page.

 (September 2007)

-Nepalese Lingusitics online
+Nepalese Linguistics online

 Digital Himalaya is delighted to host Nepalese Linguistics, an annual journal which publishes articles, research reports and book reviews of works related to Himalayan linguistics with focus on the languages of Nepal.
 The editorial board was formed in 1980 following the establishment of the Linguistic Society of Nepal in 1979.
 The journal serves as a forum for students and scholars, both Nepalese and foreign, to publish material on their on-going research that have been previously presented and critically discussed at the Linguistic Society of Nepal conference held each year on the last week of November.
 Please click here to visit the Nepalese Linguistics page.